 When formulating our Human Rights Policy, in order to narrow down major issues related to human rights, we designated and evaluated human rights risks.
 In each business segment, we select issues related to our activities or business dealings that would infringe human rights of any of the stakeholders.
 We refine issues down to major human rights issues (human rights risks) specific to our Group, based on their severity according to the UN Guiding Principles and the likelihood of their occurrence.
-We also determined four levels of priority for initiatives informed by the scope of the relevant organization and the ease ${1}$ with which we could minimize human rights risks.
-In fiscal 2021, we held a questionnaire for six construction companies representative of our supply chain and conducted on-site surveys at two in-operation construction worksites.
-As well as confirming the status of initiatives, we have been able to study ways of reducing risk and making improvements to our efforts.
+We also determined four levels of priority for initiatives informed by the scope of the relevant organization and the ease1 with which we could minimize human rights risks.
+In the future, too, we will assess risks related to human rights issues (human rights risks) on an on-going basis, and review their priority levels, among other methods of continuous risk management.